 To simulate the system, several parameters are set as shown in Table 1.
 Additionally, the simulation block diagram is shown in Fig. 1.
-Since it is known that PAPR value gets worse at a higher order of modulation, the Authors decided to analyse several bit modulations such as QPSK, 8-PSK, 16-PSK, then followed by 8-QAM, and finally the 16-QAM.
+Since it is known that PAPR value gets worse at higher order of modulation, the Authors decided to analyse several bit modulations such as QPSK, 8-PSK, 16-PSK, then followed by 8-QAM, and finally the 16-QAM.
 As previously discussed in chapter 2, the PTS technique is performed with 8 sub-blocks, and the PDL clipping has 5 as the value for its smoothness factor.
 Various clipping ratios are used to have a good range of analysis.
 In this case, the performance of relatively low CR such as 5 dB is covered, and also the relatively high value such as 20 dB is also covered.

-The proposed structure is quite similar to the normal OFDM system, but different in some way.
-First of all, the information is generated, then undergoes the PSK or QAM modulator.
+The structure is very much similar to normal OFDM system.
+First of all, the information is generated, then undergo the PSK or QAM modulator.
 Then it flows into the IFFT block.
 Next, PTS is done.
 After that, PDL is performed before transmission.
-After passing the AWGN channel, the signal has to recover the PTS technique, before it can be demodulated, and converted into bits.
+After passing the AWGN channel, the signal has to recover the PTS technique, before then can be demodulated, and converted into bits.